winsonfzyang/DeViS/README.md

 # DeViS

-R Shiny app as a handy inteface to ggplot2.
-It enables you to quickly explore, visualize, your data, and run some analyses to detect trends and insights.
+DEViS stands for Data Exploration Visualization and Statistics.
+DEViS enables you to quickly explore, visualize, your data, and run some analyses to detect trends and insights.
 You can do scatter plots, dotplots, boxplots, barplots, histograms and densities.

 **Export Plots**.
 Once a plot is saved in the **Scatter/Regression Plot** tab by providing a name and hitting the **Save plot** star button it will become available for exporting.
 You can export in portrait, landscape and multiple plots per page.